charissehung/charissehung.github.io/_posts/2021-04-30-Exploring-Spectral-Clustering.md

 2.0480047195518316
 ```

 As we can see, the correct binary normalized cut objective is almost 100 times smaller than the randomly created one.
-This confirms that our binary normalized cut objective is small.
+This confirms that our binary normalized cut objective is small, as desired.

 ## Part C: A Math Trick

 We just found a way to calculate the binary normalized cut objective of **A**, however this is computationally intensive.
-When calculating the cut term, we used a double for loop, and this is very slow.
+When calculating the cut term, we used a nested for loop, and this is very slow.
 Instead here is another way to define the binary normalized cut objective.

 Let `z` be a new vector such that: